k8ssandra/k8ssandra/docs/content/en/tasks/backup-restore/_index.md

 The file should always specify `credentials` as shown in the example above; in that section, provide the expected format and credential values that are expected by Medusa for the chosen storage backend.
 For more, refer to the [Medusa documentation](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/Installation.md) to know which file format should used for each supported storage backend.

-A successful deployment should inject a new init container named `medusa-restore` and a new container named `medusa` in the Cassandra STS pods.
+A successful deployment should inject a new init container named `medusa-restore` and a new container named `medusa` in the Cassandra StatefulSet pods.

 ## Creating a Backup

-To perform a backup of a Cassandra datacenter, create the following custom resource in the namespace where K8ssandra was deployed:
+To perform a backup of a Cassandra datacenter, create the following custom resource in the same namespace and Kubernetes cluster as the CassandraDatacenter resource, `cassandradatacenter/dc1` in this case :

 ```yaml
 apiVersion: medusa.k8ssandra.io/v1alpha1